 There is not much nutritional content in crackers, and the salt in many crackers may overload the parakeet’s kidneys leading to kidney stones or other urinary problems.
 Crackers are perhaps best treated as a snack, occasionally, as there are more nutritious foods out there.
 Be mindful of best budgie food practices, because crackers and other such foods can fill them up quickly!

 Can parakeets eat in the wild?

-The breed of parakeets that we have in our homes are domesticated and bred to be sedentary.
-This along with the lives they normally live means they would not be accustomed to the elements.
+The breed of parakeets that we have in our homes is domesticating and bred to be sedentary.
+This along with the lives they normally live means they would not accustom to the elements.
 There is also the possibility of the parakeet flying away and never coming home!
-There are however parakeet harnesses that allows parakeet owners to let their birds outside either tethered to their wrist or to a stationary object.
-However, we cannot say exactly how trustworthy these harnesses are as we have not tested them.
+There are however parakeet harnesses that allow parakeet owners to let their birds outside either tethered to their wrist or a stationary object.
+However, we cannot say exactly how trustworthy these harnesses areas we have not tested them.